genestack/user-tutorials/source/guide/pipelines-methyl_arrays.rst

 +++++++++++++++++++++++++++++++++++++

-**Action:** to determine and analyse contiguous regions which are differentially methylated across groups of assays from the normalized microarray data.
+**Action:** to determine and analyse contiguous regions which are differentially methylated across groups of normalized microarray assays.
 Currently, 450k and EPIC Illumina's Methylation arrays are supported.

-As an input the app takes "Infinium Methylation Normalization" file with normalised microarray assays and returns Differential Expression Statistics file that you can further explore with the Methylation Navigator.
+As an input the application takes "Infinium Methylation Normalization" file with normalised microarray assays and returns Differential Expression Statistics file that you can further explore with the Methylation Navigator.
 Differential methylation analysis application supports custom methylation chip annotations